-Sharks are absolutely fascinating creatures: powerful and ancient, they seem to rule the underwater world without mercy.
-But behind the scary 'man in the grey suit' lies a mesmerising creature, and an encounter with one of them always makes for a good story.
-We certainly never get tired of hearing them.
-Here's nine of the best them for your reading and viewing pleasure – or to fuel your worst nightmares…
+Sharks are absolutely fascinating creatures: Powerful and ancient, they seem to rule the underwater world without mercy.
+But behind the scary "man in the grey suit" is a mesmerizing creature and an encounter with one of them always makes for a good story — we certainly never get tired of hearing them.
+Here are nine of our best shark stories.

-That photographer, just a couple metres from the nose of a great white shark, is Amos Nachoum.
-Nope, that's not photoshopped, and nope, there's no cage around him.
-This is exactly the way to get a shot like the smiling shark at the very top of this article – this second shot is actually from behind the scenes.
+Photographer Amos Nachoum is just a couple yards from the nose of a great white shark.
+No, it’s not photoshopped, and nope, there's no cage around him.
+This is exactly the way to get a shot like the smiling shark at the very top of this article — this second shot is actually from behind the scenes.

 Fabien Cousteau may be called crazy by most — even by his own sister — but that doesn't stop him from exploring the underwater world in his own unique way.

-The grandson of Jacques-Yves Cousteau, the most iconic figure of underwater exploration, went to live on the seafloor in the NOAA Aquarius Reef Base off Key Largo, Florida, for a full month.
-All this for the sake of science and film-making.
+The grandson of Jacques-Yves Cousteau, the most iconic figure of underwater exploration, went to live on the seafloor in the NOAA Aquarius Reef Base off Key Largo, Florida, for a full month — all for the sake of science and filmmaking.

-But that's not all: Fabien Cousteau also built a 4.3m submarine that looked just like a real shark (pictured above), to be able to go and swim with the great whites and observe their natural behavior.
+Cousteau also built a 14-foot submarine that looked just like a real shark (pictured above), to be able to go and swim with the great whites and observe their natural behavior.
 Was he scared?
-"I wasn’t worried about the sharks – only human error with the machine."
-Not the answer most people would have given!
+"I wasn’t worried about the sharks — only human error with the machine," said Cousteau.

-For Steve Backshall, getting face to face with some of the greatest predators on earth is just another day at the office.
-OK, maybe more like a special day at the office – like when your colleague brings delicious home made cupcakes.
+For Steve Backshall, getting face-to-face with some of the greatest predators on earth is just another day at the office.
+Okay, maybe more like a special day at the office — like when a coworker brings in cronuts for the office.

 So are sharks the most dangerous creatures in the sea?